instructure/instructure-ui/packages/ui-elements/src/components/Link/README.md

 ### Truncating text

-The `ellipsis` property has been deprecated.
-Use [TruncateText](#TruncateText) instead to truncate text within Link.
-Like `ellipsis`, using TruncateText within Link will cause it to display block-level.
+Use [TruncateText](#TruncateText) to truncate text within Link.
+Note this will cause Link to display block-level.

 ```js
 ---